 d.
 Cardiovascular type Gaucher disease

-This is another type of Gaucher disease that affects the heart by making heart valves harden (calcify).
-People who are suffering from a cardiovascular type of Gaucher disease may also face other disorders like abnormalities in vision, bone disease, and mild spleen enlargement (splenomegaly).
+The heart is affected by this variant of Gaucher disease, which causes the heart valves to harden (calcify).
+Cardiovascular Gaucher disease patients may also experience other conditions like vision abnormalities, bone disease, and mild spleen enlargement (splenomegaly).

 3. Hunter syndrome